devopness/devopness/docs/legal/privacy-policy.md

 Paddle has a privacy policy (https://www.paddle.com/legal-buyers/) that describes their collection and use of personal information.
 Tailwind does not control Paddle or its collection or use of information.
 Any questions or concerns about Paddle’s practices should be directed to Paddle.

 Paddle provides us with certain non-personal information relating to purchases made by visitors to the Website.
 The non-personal information may include details of the purchase such as the date, amount paid, and product purchased.
 The non-personal purchase information may be linked to the Personal Information you provide to us (typically limited to your email address, as stated above).
-Paddle does not supply us with any of your other Personal Information such as your name, street address, or credit card information.<br><br>
+Paddle does not supply us with any of your other Personal Information such as your name, street address, or credit card information.

 ## 17. Links to Other Sites
 Our Service may contain links to other sites that are not operated by us.
 If you click a third party link, you will be directed to that third party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.

-We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.<br><br>
+We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.

 ## 18. Children's Privacy

 Our Services are not intended for use by children under the age of 13 (“**Children**”).

 We do not knowingly collect personally identifiable information from Children under 13.
 If you become aware that a Child has provided us with Personal Data, please contact us.
-If we become aware that we have collected Personal Data from Children without verification of parental consent, we take steps to remove that information from our servers.<br><br>
+If we become aware that we have collected Personal Data from Children without verification of parental consent, we take steps to remove that information from our servers.

 ## 19. Changes to This Privacy Policy